joinpursuit/Pursuit-Core-iOS/fundamentals/optionals/README.md

 ### Reading

-1. [Swift Language Reference, The Basics - Apple](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-ID309) *Seek to optionals* in right hand menu.
+1. [Swift Language Reference, The Basics - Apple](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html) *Seek to optionals* in right hand menu.

 #### Vocabulary

-- **optional** - A Swift type that wraps another allowing it to either have a value or be nil.
+- **optional** - A Swift type that wraps another type, allowing it to safely either have a value or be nil.
 - **initialize** - To assign a variable or constant its first value.
 - **nil** - A special value meaning "no value".
 Only optionals can be nil in Swift.
-- **bind** - The mechanism used to test an optional for a value and assign it to a non-optional.
+- **bind** - The mechanism that is used to test an optional for a value and then assign it to a non-optional.
-- **idiomatic** - In the context of a programming language, code written in a way natural way for that language, using its conventions and features.
+- **idiomatic** - In the context of a programming language, this is code that is written in a natural way _for that language_, using its conventions and features.
-- **nest v.** - To place code blocks inside of other code blocks.
-One could speak of any combination of conditionals, functions, closures being nested within one another.
+- **nest** - To place code blocks inside of other code blocks.
+One could speak of any combination of conditionals, functions, closures as being nested within one another.
-- **diagnostic n.** - A diagnostic is a piece of code or other mechanism whose purpose is to find the answer to a question or problem, not to accomplish functionality of the application.
+- **diagnostic** - A diagnostic is a piece of code or other mechanism whose purpose is to find the answer to a question or problem, not to accomplish functionality of the application.
 - **lifecycle** - The progressive states an object or piece of software can progress through over time.

 ---

 ### 1. Introduction

-You use optionals in situations where a value may be absent.
-An optional represents two possibilities: Either there is a value, and you can unwrap the optional to access that value, or there isn’t a value at all.
+You use optionals in situations where a value _may_ be absent.
+An optional represents two possibilities: Either there is a value, and you can "unwrap" the optional to access that value, or there isn’t a value at all.

-> Optional is just a type in Swift language, nothing fancy. `Int` and `Int?` [read 'optional Int'] are two different types.
+> Optional is just a type in Swift language, nothing fancy. `Int` and `Int?` [read as 'optional Int'] are two different types.
 If your variable is of type `Int` you can be absolutely sure it will always have an integer value, and if your variable is of type `Int?` it will have either an `Int` value or it will have no value at all (in other words, it will be nil).
 >
 > Think of optional as a wrapper.
 It’s like a gift box which wraps the value inside, and like a real-life box, optional can either contain something or be empty.
 > – Lusine Margaryan, Hackernoon

-### 2. The Case for optionals
+### 2. The Case for Optionals

 Thought experiment.
 Imagine we’re writing code that interfaces with a digital thermometer.
 This thermometer populates one Swift variable called `temperature`.
 When we first plug in the thermometer what value should we give it?
 What value should we set `temperature` to when we detect the physical device is broken?